mskf3000/Tutorials-and-Cheat-Sheets/macOS - MAMP - Oracle OCI8 Module Items.md

 So in this case, we are installing it for PHP version 5.6.10 so we will install version 2.0.12 using this command:

 	pecl install oci8-2.0.12

+If you need to force a rebuild, use the `-f` option like this:

+	pecl install -f oci8-2.0.12

 During the install you might be asked to provide the `ORACLE_HOME` path via a message like this: